atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 5. Documentation

+    1.  redo colab notebook to clone and reset from master branch when publishing

-    1.  fill up pydocstrings for publishable functions
+    2.  fill up pydocstrings for publishable functions

-    2.  add all dependencies and information on how to install
+    3.  add all dependencies and information on how to install

-    3.  add information on init.sh and how to use
+    4.  add information on init.sh and how to use